UW-GDA/Oakland-Gentrification-Ed-Analysis/README.md

 Since gentrification is a powerful transformation of a space, we wanted to explore any trends in schools/students related to that transformation.
 Oakland Unified School District has some public facing datasets which we will analyze in the context of our gentrification data.

-Oakland Unified School District is a highly diverse school district serving 35,000 students across a mosaic of campuses, including public and charter schools.
+Oakland Unified School District (OUSD) is a highly diverse school district serving 35,000 students across a mosaic of campuses, including public and charter schools.
 The majority of the students OUSD attend “Title 1” schools and receive free and reduced lunch.

 ## Questions we will explore